 State secret information is subject to a separate procedure, wherein the court must seek permission to access state-protected documents by requesting certain information directly from relevant institutions.
 If the state secret is deemed unnecessary for the case, it will not be disclosed.
-If the information is deemed necessary, the court may administer only the parts of the documents and information relevant to the case while guaranteeing that other parts of the information are not disclosed to any party, including the court, by the institutions handling such information.26
+If the information is deemed necessary, the court may administer only the parts of the documents and information relevant to the case while guaranteeing that other parts of the information are not disclosed to any party, including the court, by the institutions handling such information.

 The whistleblower retains the option to maintain anonymity when disclosing information to their department or the High Inspectorate.
 However, the same protection is not guaranteed during a criminal investigation for individuals exposing corruptive practices, misconduct, or abuse of power.
-The Criminal Proceedings Code of Albania has specifically predicted that only the witnesses of criminal acts, like crimes against the state and the rule of law, have the option to protect their identity and testify anonymously in court.27
+The Criminal Proceedings Code of Albania has specifically predicted that only the witnesses of criminal acts, like crimes against the state and the rule of law, have the option to protect their identity and testify anonymously in court.

-The legislator has not deemed it necessary to provide the same protection for whistleblowers, considering that they have the option to disclose information anonymously if they choose to do so.
-Even when choosing anonymity, their information undergoes processing and investigation by the administration or the High Inspectorate.
+The legislator has not deemed it necessary to provide the same protection for whistleblowers, considering that they have the option to disclose information anonymously ibid, art 165/a para 1.

-24 Criminal Proceeding Code of the Republic of Albania no 7905 of 21 March 1995 'Kodi i Procedurës Penale i Republikës së Shqipërisë' art 153 https://qbz.gov.al/preview/b4819f4d-c246-49b3-87a9-2e6c8512c975> accessed 12 November 2023.
+Criminal Proceeding Code of the Republic of Albania no 7905 of 21 March 1995 'Kodi i Procedurës Penale i Republikës së Shqipërisë' art 153 https://qbz.gov.al/preview/b4819f4d-c246-49b3-87a9-2e6c8512c975> accessed 12 November 2023.